ArturSlasher/rgrAzarenkovJS/README.md

-# Password Manager
+# Bank Manager

-Password manager is a storage used to store / add / edit / delete passwords.
+Bank manager is a storage used to store / add / edit / delete bank passwords.

 Manual: